joshtanenbaum/workshop-frontend-framework/README.md

 What is going on here?
 We created our new Vue instance, and pass it a configuration object.
 See the {} as a parameter?

-1. `el`: Here we tell Vue where inside our HTML we want our app to be displayed.
-In this case, the div with the app id.
+1. `el`: Here we tell Vue where inside our HTML DOM we want our app to be displayed.
+In this case, the div with the `#main` id.
 2. `data` property: Every Vue instance has a local storage, like a box of variables and properties that it will hold for us and that we can use when coding our app.
 Data holds a JavaScript object, so we assign it one with the { } syntax.
 Inside, we place a property.
-3. `computed` property: Remember `Vue` is a reactive framework?
-This part holds all the computational logic we will need today
+3. `watch` property: Remember `Vue` is a reactive framework?
+This part holds all the logic we'll need for today's workshop.
+In this case, the `watch` property will call a function when an input changes.

 Now, since we are making a searcher to search games, we will preload some game data into our `games` property inside the `data` obejct.
 Copy the following part into your code:
 ```javascript